openspending/fiscal-data-package/spec/index.md

 * `administrative`
 * `economic`

 It is common for classifications to be hierarchical and have different levels.
-If this is present in your data and you wish to record it in the mapping, We recommend adopting the following structure using the keyword `level` with level 1 being the highest, most aggregate level:
+If this is present in your data and you wish to record it in the mapping, we recommend adopting the following structure using the keyword `level` with level 1 being the highest, most aggregate level:

 ```
 {